QVEU/eva71_dimple/README.md

 - alignment_entropy: sequence files and scripts for generating Shannon entropy from curated EV-A71 sequence set and comparing this to mean mutational fitness effect as measured via mutational scanning.

 ### Prerequisites

-List any software, libraries, or dependencies that need to be installed before the project can be used.
-For example:

 - R 4.4.3+
 - R packages: tidyverse, zoo, Biostrings, DescTools,